rajeesing/cdc/README.md

 EXEC sys.sp_cdc_disable_db
 GO
 ```
-Now your database has enabled CDC, this is the time to identify which table that you wanted to capture activities (insert, update, delete DML operations) and use below script to enable CDC on table:
+Now your database has enabled CDC, this is the time to identify which table that you want to capture activities (insert, update, delete DML operations) and use the below script to enable CDC on the table:

 ```
 USE cdcexample